pzaino/thecrowler/doc/api/email-sources.md

 URI may use its user component as the mailbox identity, but it must not include a password. `maildir` and `mbox` endpoints require an absolute local path, no host, and no TLS options.

+Network providers may set the optional `connector.proxy_url` to an `http://`, `https://`, or `socks5://` URL.
+The proxy applies to provider crawling and to provider-facing listener activity, including IMAP IDLE connections and reconnects.
+Gmail and Microsoft Graph OAuth and API requests use the same proxy.
+Proxy URL userinfo may carry proxy credentials, but responses and configuration diagnostics redact the complete value.

 Prefer encrypted `imaps://` and `pop3s://` endpoints.
 Connector TLS certificate verification is enabled by default. `connector.tls.insecure_skip_verify` is an